Apollo 16: Locations of spacecraft and other equipment

 Duke left a photo of his family on the Moon.

 Duke left two items on the Moon, both of which he photographed while there.
 One is a plastic-encased photo portrait of his family.
 The reverse of the photo is signed by Duke's family and bears this message: "This is the family of Astronaut Duke from Planet Earth.
 Landed on the Moon, April 1972."
 The other item was a commemorative medal issued by the United States Air Force, which was celebrating its 25th anniversary in 1972.
 He took two medals, leaving one on the Moon and donating the other to the National Museum of the United States Air Force at Wright-Patterson Air Force Base in Ohio.

 In 2006, shortly after Hurricane Ernesto affected Bath, North Carolina, eleven-year-old Kevin Schanze discovered a piece of metal debris on the ground near his beach home.
 Schanze and a friend discovered a "stamp" on the 36 in flat metal sheet, which upon further inspection turned out to be a faded copy of the Apollo 16 mission insignia.
 NASA later confirmed the object to be a piece of the first stage of the Saturn V that had launched Apollo 16 into space.
-In July 2011, after returning the piece of debris at NASA's request, 16-year-old Schanze was given an all-access tour of the Kennedy Space Center and VIP seating for the launch of STS-135, the final mission of the Space Shuttle program.
+In July 2011, after returning the piece of debris at NASA's request, Schanze and his family were given an all-access tour of the Kennedy Space Center and VIP seating for the launch of STS-135, the final mission of the Space Shuttle program.